mahdin75/geoserver-mcp/README.md

 ## 🔮 Planned Features

-- Coverage and raster data management
+- [ ] Coverage and raster data management
-- Security and access control
+- [ ] Security and access control
-- Advanced styling capabilities
+- [ ] Advanced styling capabilities
-- WPS processing operations
+- [ ] WPS processing operations
-- GeoWebCache integration
+- [ ] GeoWebCache integration
+- [ ] Batch operations support
+- [ ] Performance optimizations
+- [ ] Extended query capabilities

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please ensure your PR description clearly describes the problem and solution.
+Include the relevant issue number if applicable.

 ## 📄 License